hemantaph/gwsnr/docs/index.rst

       The effect of a passing gravitational wave is incredibly subtle.
 To detect these faint signals, scientists use enormous L-shaped instruments called laser interferometers.
 The most prominent detectors are the two LIGO observatories in the United States, the Virgo detector in Italy, and the KAGRA detector in Japan.
 These instruments use lasers to measure minute changes in the lengths of their kilometers-long arms—changes on the order of 1/10,000th the width of a proton.

       Since gravitational-wave signals are extremely weak, they are typically obscured by the detector's background noise.
 Scientists employ a data analysis technique called **matched filtering** to extract these hidden signals and compute the **Signal-to-Noise Ratio**.
 This process involves cross-correlating the noisy detector data with an extensive library of theoretical gravitational-wave templates.
-When the data containing a genuine signal aligns with a matching template, the SNR increases dramatically, creating a distinctive peak that indicates a potential detection once it exceeds a predetermined significance threshold.
+When the data containing a genuine signal aligns with a matching template, the SNR increases dramatically, creating a distinctive peak that indicates a potential detection once it exceeds a pre-determined threshold.

       .. raw:: html